-How I went from $0 in earnings on Udemy in 2014 to over $600,000 and a final suspension in 2016, to today, where I’ve consistently coached Udemy instructors the whole time and I’m building my own platform that others have told me has a chance to be a competitor with Udemy and Skillshare.
+How I went from $0 in earnings on Udemy in 2014 to over $600,000 and a final suspension in 2016, to today, where I’ve consistently coached Udemy instructors the whole time and finally I am putting everything on my own website at https://uthena.com/

 How did we get here today?
 And can I keep the story under 10 minutes?
 Let’s find out.

 How did I originally join Udemy in 2014?

 I have found a post on the warrior forum where someone asked where my online course was.
 I had a system to get a lot of Facebook Likes for cheap using Facebook Ads and somebody wanted to take my full course.